CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Repeat this test with shorthand before and after every few writing sessions.
 Your hand will change when it's tired, and as it learns the shapes better.
 As you become more consistent you can reduce the frequency.

+I only learned about this test a few years ago, and tried it after decades of writing Gregg.
+I discovered my hand was happier, accuracy better, and speed faster when my large letters were 8mm instead of 7.

 Consistency is more important than exact lengths.
 All tall letters should be the same height.

 I only learned about this test a few years ago, and tried it after decades of writing Gregg.
 I discovered my hand was happier, accuracy better, and speed faster when my large letters were 8mm instead of 7.